 In addition to her legal practice and policy efforts, Holly has lectured extensively on governance topics, including at events in Europe and Asia sponsored by the U.S. State Department, International Corporate Governance Network (ICGN), The Conference Board, the NACD, Association of Corporate Counsel, Society for Corporate Governance and Institutional Shareholder Services (ISS).
 The author of numerous articles on governance topics, she writes the governance column for Practical Law: The Journal.

 Holly recently completed her term as chair of the American Bar Association’s (ABA) Corporate Governance Committee.
 She is a former co-chair of the ABA’s Delaware Law and Business Forum, a former appointed member of the Corporate Laws Committee where she served as co-editor of the Corporate Director’s Guidebook (Sixth Edition).
 She chaired the ABA task force that delivered the Report on the Delineation of Governance Roles & Responsibilities to Congress and the SEC in 2009.
-Holly serves on the ABA Business Law Section Council and is a founding trustee, member of the Executive Committee and fellow of The American College of Governance Counsel.
+Holly serves on the ABA Business Law Section Council, is a founding trustee and president of The American College of Governance Counsel and is a member of The American Law Institute.
 She has served as an adjunct professor at Columbia Business School and as a member of multiple NACD Blue Ribbon Commissions.

 Holly clerked for the Honorable Roger J. Miner, United States Court of Appeals for the Second Circuit.
 A summa cum laude graduate of New York Law School and Executive Editor of its Law Review, Holly served on the Board of Trustees of New York Law School from 2009 through 2011.